Ukraine crisis: World leaders condemn Putin for ordering in troops | DW | 22.02.2022

 "Even during the most difficult moments... we say: we are ready for negotiations," foreign ministry spokeswoman Maria Zakharova said in remarks aired on YouTube.

-But Blinken condemmed Russia's actions in a tweet, after speaking with Ukraine's Foreign Minister, Dmitro Kuleba.
+But Blinken condemned Russia's actions in a tweet, after speaking with Ukraine's Foreign Minister, Dmitro Kuleba.

 "Russia’s move to recognize the “independence” of so-called republics controlled by its own proxies is a predictable, shameful act.
 We condemn them in the strongest possible terms," Blinken wrote.